Nebiat/ModelRefinement/README.md

 # ModelRefinement

-This is a repository for quantitative model refinement.
+This is a repository for implementation of quantitative model refinement.